Unfortunately I didn't quite get the results I needed to get into my first choice

 - Potato pancakes - Mix left over mashed potato with 1-2 eggs and 1-2 tbsp plain flour.
 Fry until golden brown on both sides.

-- Lentil hash - Fry ½ an onion in a drop of oil, with a clove of garlic, 1 tsp mild chilli powder, a pinch of mixed herbs.
-Add any any left over veg you have (diced quite small), 1 tbsp tomato puree, 100g of dried red lentils and about 250ml water.
+- Lentil hash - Fry ½ an onion in a drop of oil, with a clove of garlic, 1-2 tsp mild chilli powder and a pinch of mixed herbs.
+Add a diced carrot/sweet potato, 1 tbsp tomato puree, 50g of dried red lentils and about 200ml water.
 Cook until soft (about 15 mins), adding more water if needed.
 Spoon lentil mixture over a pack of economy tortilla chips and top with a handful of grated cheese/vegan cheese.
 Pop under the grill for a few minutes until the cheese is bubbling.

 ..oh, and just in case you're interested, yes I did get my degree (in both science and socialising!)